andreamazza89/jq-exercises/readme.md

 This is a learning project, with the following high-level goals:

-- Build a compiler for a subset of the jq language
+- Build an interpreter for a subset of the jq language
 - Use the above to build an app with jq exercises to learn jq
-- Learn jq, and a bit about compilers as I do the above
+- Learn jq, and a bit about compilers/interpreters as I do the above

 ## Short term Goals